|

 for stuff to sell.

-Garage sales, yard sales, estate sales, and rummage sales are
+Shopping at garage sales, yard sales, estate sales, and rummage sales is

 a logical next step.
 Thrift stores are also a natural place to